zachgk/catln/docs/philosophy/basics.md

 Type properties exist in a somewhat similar space to [refinement types](https://en.wikipedia.org/wiki/Refinement_type).
 The key difference is that they are defined entirely within Catln itself while most refinement type systems use an external tool such as [Z3](https://en.wikipedia.org/wiki/Z3_Theorem_Prover).
 That means that the external tool would be limited to operating on preset domains of knowledge while type properties can grow as more things are implemented in the language.

 Another difference is that it is also possible to use type properties for more abstract or computed values.
 You could add a `String_hasPassword<Boolean>` property to help check whether it is possible that a password is contained in a String.
-This could be used to sanitize the results before saving in a database or sending to a browser.
+This could be used for security to check the values before saving in a database or sending to a browser.
 Another possible property would be something like `HTML_classList<List<$T=String>>`.
-This property can be used to compute the possible classes an HTML element could have, useful for pruning the CSS file.
+This property can be used to compute the possible classes an HTML element could have, useful for pruning unused parts of the CSS file.

 ## Arrows